-- (a) Exercise price.
-The exercise price of each share covered by the option is \$23.131; this was the Fair Market Value calculated for the five day period beginning on May 17, 2007, where "Fair Market Value" is defined under the Share Option Plan as the five day average of daily high and low board lot trading prices of the common shares of the Company on the Toronto Stock Exchange; - (b) Vesting.
-The optionee will vest in and be entitled to exercise the option and the option will become exercisable as to one-quarter of the optioned shares, on a cumulative basis, on March 31 of each of 2008, 2009, 2010 and 2011; - (c) Early vesting.
+- (a) Vesting.
+The optionee will vest in and be entitled to exercise the option and the option will become exercisable as to onequarter of the optioned shares, on a cumulative basis, on March 31 of each of the four years following the grant; - (b) Early vesting.
 On the death of the optionee, all previously unvested optioned shares of the optionee will vest.
 At the discretion (exercised within 10 days after a change of control) of a majority of those persons (other than the optionee) who are directors of the Company immediately before the change of control, all previously unvested optioned shares of the optionee will vest on the change of control.
-At the discretion of a majority of directors (other than the optionee), all previously unvested optioned shares of the optionee will vest on the permanent disability of the optionee; - (d) Term of option.
-The option expires at the close of business on March 31, 2014, unless it expires earlier pursuant to the Share Option Plan.
+At the discretion of a majority of directors (other than the optionee), all previously unvested optioned shares of the optionee will vest on the change of the optionee will vest on the permanent disability of the optionee; - (c) Term of option.
+The option expires at the close of business on March 31 in the seventh year following the grant, unless it expires earlier pursuant to the Share Option Plan.